Two vices promoted to interim principals at MSJ

 Gearon could not be reached for comment.

-Their immediate positions aren’t necessarily permanent, Millard said, and the two will supervise their schools without the backing of an assistant principal for the time being as they adjust to Fortier’s sudden departure.
-But the interim principals on Wednesday expressed nothing but preparedness, excitement and calm.
+Their immediate positions aren’t necessarily permanent, Millard said, and the two will supervise their schools without the backing of an assistant principal for the time being, as they adjust to Fortier’s sudden departure.
+But the interim principals last Wednesday expressed nothing but preparedness, excitement and calm.

 With two master’s degrees and 25 years in the Army, Castleton native Alexander said at his core he falls back into a rank system supporting the leader above him, and doesn’t shy from leadership missions.
 His most recent appointment came just in time for his official principal license to go through.